Restream/reindexer/cpp_src/readme.md

 ### Data transport formats

 Reindexer supports the following data formats to communicate with other applications (mainly via HTTP REST API): JSON, MSGPACK and Protobuf.

+## Log rotation

+There are no builtin mechanis for automatic log rotation, however `reindexer server` is able to reopen logfiles on `SIGHUP`.
+So, your external log manager (it may be even a simple `cron` script) have to move existing log files somewhere and then send `SIGHUP`-signal to the `reindexer server` process to recreate log files.

 #### Protobuf